Skip to the content.

 Robert Dobie Langenkamp (1936–2023)

 My father, Robert Dobie Langenkamp, picked up that work and carried it forward.
-He co-authored the 6th edition of the Handbook of Oil Industry Terms & Phrases (PennWell), updating his father’s foundation with terms and concepts that had entered the industry in the intervening decades.
+He was born in Tulsa in August 1936, in the middle of Oklahoma’s great Dust Bowl heat wave; as he likes to say, he arrived on the hottest recorded day in Oklahoma history.
+Many decades later, he co-authored the 6th edition of the Handbook of Oil Industry Terms & Phrases (PennWell), updating his father’s foundation with terms and concepts that had entered the industry in the intervening decades.

 His own career sat at the intersection of oil-and-gas practice, law, and policy:

-The Voices of Oklahoma oral-history project recorded an interview with him in 2020 (still available online) — a primary source for anyone who wants the longer biography in his own words.
+The Voices of Oklahoma oral-history project recorded an interview with him in 2020 — audio and transcript available here — a primary source for anyone who wants the longer biography in his own words.

 Why a dictionary, again, two generations later?

 I am the third Langenkamp in this line of work, in a different industry.
-I came up through international investment banking in Hong Kong, ran a security business in New Zealand, and have been teaching strategy and international management at the University of Massachusetts Amherst since 2022.
+After a brief start in banking in the United States, I began my working life in earnest in Taiwan, as a translator and project manager for a small company trying to sell military vehicles.
+From there I moved into the brewing industry in China during one of its great growth phases, then into international investment banking in Hong Kong, before eventually running a security business in New Zealand.
+Most of my career, in other words, took place outside the United States.
+The pandemic brought me back when I found, quite literally, that I could not return to New Zealand; one may take that as a sign from God, or at least as a fairly forceful career nudge.
+Since 2022 I have been teaching strategy and international management at the University of Massachusetts Amherst.
 My current research focus is the analysis of equipment auctions and, more recently, the operational practice of agentic AI in higher education.

 Agentic AI in 2026 has the same problem oil-and-gas had in 1974: a flood of new terminology, mostly issued by vendors with an interest in keeping the language murky, and not enough working references written by people who actually use the systems day-to-day.
 My senior colleagues, my students, and my own future-self deserve a clearer reference than the one currently available in trade press and product launches.